 Discussions about sites on the Tableau Community forums.
 Here’s a link to get you started.

-Tableau Server includes two administrator-level site roles: Server Administrator and Site Administrator.
+Tableau Server includes three administrator-level site roles: Server Administrator, Site Administrator Creator, and Site Administrator Explorer.

-The Server Administrator site role allows full access to Tableau Server.
+The Server Administrator site role always takes the highest license available, and it allows full access to Tableau Server, including all content access.
 You can find more information about this role in Server Administrator Overview.
 Server administrators also create sites as needed.
 (Site administrators don’t have permissions to do this.)

-A server administrator can assign the Site Administrator site role to users to delegate creating and maintaining a specific site’s user and content framework.
+A server administrator can assign one of the Site Administrator site roles to users to delegate creating and maintaining a specific site’s user and content framework.
 The content framework enables Tableau users to share, manage, and connect to data sources and workbooks.

-By default, the Site Administrator site role allows creating and managing the site’s users and groups, creating projects to organize content on the site, assigning permissions to allow users (groups) to access the content they need, scheduling extract refreshes, and a few other tasks.
+By default, the Site Administrator site roles allow creating and managing the site’s users and groups, creating projects to organize content on the site, assigning permissions to allow users (groups) to access the content they need, scheduling extract refreshes, and a few other tasks.